|

 Chicago

-then we got together at my house, where he played that same Guild.
-He was
+got together at my house, where he played that same Guild.
+He was totally

-totally straight then and just the nicest cat, but hearing him up close I
+straight then and just the nicest cat, but hearing him up close I was

-was like, I can’t even call myself a bassist!
-Yet, he said to me,
+like, I can’t even call myself a bassist!
+Yet, he said to me, “I’d

-“I’d kill to play with you guys; if you ever need a sub please call
+kill to play with you guys; if you ever need a sub please call me!”

-Brian Wilson.
-I used Pino Palladino on a couple of my albums, after
+used Pino Palladino on a couple of my albums, after hearing his amazing

 Chicago